dimagi/xform-spec/_sections/30-bindings.md

 | `selected(string list, string value)` 	| Checks if value is equal to an item in a space-separated list (e.g. `select` data type values).
 | `selected-at(string list, int index)` 	| Returns the value of the item at the 1-based index of a space-separated list or empty string if the item does not exist (including for negative index and index 0).
 | `count-selected(string list)` 			| Returns the number of items in a space-separated list (e.g. `select` data type values).
-| `jr:choice-name(string value, node node)` | Returns the label value in the active language corresponding to the choice option with the given value of a select or select1 question question for the given data node. (sorry) [review](# "supported in CommCare?")
-| `jr:itext(string arg)`                    | Obtains an itext value for the provided reference in the active language.
+| `jr:itext(string arg)`                    | Obtains an itext value for the provided reference in the active language. [enketo](# "In Enketo this is not implemented as an XPath function.
+It is used only for initial form transformation.
+In practice, that may not make much of a difference.")
 | `true()` 									| As in [XPath 1.0](http://www.w3.org/TR/xpath/#section-Boolean-Functions).
 | `false()` 								| As in [XPath 1.0](http://www.w3.org/TR/xpath/#section-Boolean-Functions).
 | `boolean(* arg)` 							| As in [XPath 1.0](http://www.w3.org/TR/xpath/#section-Boolean-Functions).